USST-RADSAT-SK/software-and-command/README.md

 ### Typedefs
 Documentation for typedefs should go inside the header (.h) file that they are defined in.
 ``` c
 /** short description of the typedef */
 typedef uint8_t CHARACTER;
 ```

 ### Structs
-Documentation for structs should go inside the .h file that they are defined in.

 ``` c
 /** short description of the struct */
 typedef struct _myStruct {